kevinblanco/drupalcamp-theme/README.md

 ## Installation

-Just download the Theme and placed under `/sites/all/themes` in your Drupal Instalation.
+Just download the Theme and place it under `/sites/all/themes` in your Drupal Instalation.

 ##Dependencies